 - For upper respiratory congestion, dry cough, or asthma, boil 1 cup of milk with 1 teaspoon of turmeric on the stove and drink at bedtime.

 Many Indians start their day by brushing their teeth, scraping their tongue, and then drinking a glass of warm water with a teaspoon of turmeric as a preventive measure.

 The easiest way to use turmeric is to add it to your food.
-It may also be taken in capsule form.
+It may also be taken in tablet form.
+Turmeric also comes in an liquid extract or tincture form making for easier assimilation into the bloodstream.
 Please consult your health care practitioner or medical professional for advice on how to best incorporate natural healing modalities into your life.